SHERPA (space tug): SHERPA-NG

-SHERPA-ES (SHERPA EScape) is a high-energy SHERPA-NG variant that will utilize a bi-propellant propulsion system to deliver satellites and hosted payloads to geostationary and cislunar orbits.
-The first flight of this variant, designated "GEO Pathfinder", is planned for late 2022 as a rideshare on the IM-2 mission.
+SHERPA-ES (SHERPA EScape) is a high-energy SHERPA-NG variant that will utilize the same bi-propellant propulsion system as SHERPA-LTC with 6 times more propellant to deliver satellites and hosted payloads to geostationary and cislunar orbits.
+The first flight of this variant, designated "GEO Pathfinder", is planned for early 2025 as a rideshare on the IM-2 mission.